-In October 2021, the FASB issued ASU 2021-08, "Accounting for Contract Assets and Contract Liabilities from Contracts with Customers" ("ASU 2021-08"), which amends the guidance in ASC 805 to require that an entity (acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Revenue from Contracts with Customers ("Topic 606").
+In October 2021, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update No. 2021-08, Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08"), which amends the guidance in ASC 805 to require that an entity (acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with revenue recognition guidance under ASC 606.
 As a result of the amendments, it is expected that an acquirer will generally recognize and measure acquired contract assets and contract liabilities in a manner consistent with how the acquiree recognized and measured them in its preacquisition financial statements.
-ASU 2021-08 is effective for public business entities for fiscal years beginning after December 15, 2022.
-Early adoption is permitted.
-The Company elected to early adopt the new standard on January 1, 2022.
+The Company adopted this standard on January 1, 2022.
 The adoption did not have an impact on the Company's consolidated financial statements.